How to End an Emotional Affair with a Co-Worker

 But I’m suggesting that a conversation about grief with a person whom you’re beginning to become emotionally involved with at work can be important if it occurs in the right context … and unwise if it’s not.

 How can I rebuild trust with my spouse if I’m battling my attraction to you every day?
-We need to end this now before our emotions get totally out of hand.
+We need to end this now before our emotions get out of hand.

-Social media is a facilitator of emotional intimacy and remains the number one way the workplace affairs are discovered.
+Social media is a facilitator of emotional intimacy and remains the number one way workplace affairs are discovered.
 You both must collaborate as best you can to restore workplace boundaries without your “feeling guilty” or their feeling “dumped.”